GangOf7/WebApp/README.md

 &nbsp;&nbsp;<img src="https://img.icons8.com/fluent/15/000000/visual-studio-code-2019.png"/>  Visual Studio Code

 # <img src="https://img.icons8.com/nolan/54/overview-pages-2.png"/> Long Story Short:-
-Flying Dutchman is designed to reflect all analytical data captured by Kalypso.
-Portal is able to collect data from rest API services and returns data as per the filtration process by the user.
-This portal provides a glanced view of all of the available devices, it also provides the detailed view of all the devices in graphical as well as tabular format.
-On the other hand, we have a very efficient admin panel where we can add device, add new user and monitor their activity closely.
+Flying Dutchman is designed to reflect all analytical data captured by sensors.
+Portal is able to collects data and returns data as per the filtration process need by the user.
+This portal provides a glanced view of all of the available devices, and also provides the detailed view of all the devices in graphical as well as tabular format.
+On the other hand, we have a very efficient admin panel where admin can register a new device, add new user and monitor their activity closely.
 This way the web portal brings user and admin under the same roof.

 # <img src="https://img.icons8.com/ios-filled/54/000000/insert.png"/> Install Prerequisites:-
 &nbsp;&nbsp;<img src="https://img.icons8.com/dusk/15/000000/java-coffee-cup-logo.png"/>  JavaSE 11 <br>